iCOMPLY TERMS AND CONDITIONSDownload T&Cs

 Members should read these Conditions in conjunction with their Subscription Agreement, which sets out the Membership Services they have subscribed for and certain financial and other terms in relation to their membership.
 Clients should read these terms in conjunction with their agreement with CODE for the provision of the Consultancy Services and/or other Services.

-- a.
+a.
 The Membership Services subscribed for by a Member (which will usually comprise a Membership Package) are as set out in the Member’s Subscription Agreement and comprise the initial Subscribed Services.
 The content of each Membership Package, including a description of the Membership Services provided as part of such Membership Package, is set out in Part A of Appendix 2 to these Conditions and on the Websites.

-- c.
+c.
 Subject to the Agreement, CODE hereby grants to the Member a non-exclusive and non-transferable right to permit its Authorised Users to use during the Subscription Term the Subscribed Services solely for the Member’s internal business operations at the Member’s Subscribed Practices.

-- f.
+g.
 The rights provided under this clause are granted to the Member only.

 2. ADDITIONAL SUBSCRIPTIONS

 a.
 The Member may, from time to time during the Subscription Term, request to upgrade its Subscription by upgrading its Membership Package and/or purchasing additional Membership Services.
 If the Member wishes to upgrade its Subscription the Member should contact CODE.